rajdavies/godog-jenkins/README.md

 # FAQ

-## multibranch GitHub API rate limiting
+## Minikube multibranch GitHub API rate limiting

 Running these tests on minikube sometimes you will see github API rate limit errors when jobs are starting.